 Results from different literature studies are comparable only if measurements were conducted under similar conditions.
 This is especially true when comparing results from static measurements with those from dynamic measurements.
-In this paper, a series of tests was designed to clarify literature discrepancies concerning how polymer concentration affects retention in porous media.
-Several types of experiments were performed, including static measurements of polymer retention on fresh sand for each concentration case, and dynamic measurements of polymer retention in new sandpacks with similar permeability and porosity for different HPAM concentrations.
-We also examined polymer-retention measurements in which a single sand, sandpack, or sandstone core was exposed to successive solutions with increasing polymer concentration.
-HPAM-polymer solutions with a broad concentration range (from 10 to several thousand ppm) were used.
+In this paper, a series of tests were designed to clarify literature discrepancies concerning how polymer concentration affects retention in porous media.
+Several types of experiments were performed, including static measurements of polymer retention on fresh sand for each concentration case; and dynamic measurements of polymer retention in new sandpacks with similar permeability and porosity for different HPAM concentrations.
+We also examined polymer retention measurements where a single sand, sandpack, or sandstone core was exposed to successive solutions with increasing polymer concentration.
+HPAM polymer solutions with a broad concentration range (from 10 to several thousand parts per million) were utilized.